gzbit/hello-apollo/README.md

  https://codeburst.io/graphql-and-apollo-client-by-example-part-1-3e0aec3eea71
 [GitHub for Part 6 .. (boost-apollo)](https://github.com/gzbit/boost-apollo.git)

-In order to avoid the error that *@client is detetcted but no resolvers are declared*, you have to adjust the client consructor in ***/src/index.js*** and add an empty object for resolvers:
+In order to avoid the error that *@client is detected but no resolvers are declared*, you have to adjust the client constructor in ***/src/index.js*** and add an empty object for resolvers:

 	const client = new ApolloClient({
 		cache,